AfriCC/whmcs-registrars-coza/README.md

 Features
 --------

-* Consistent Contact Handles based on WHMCS User/Contact base
+* consistent contact handles based on user base of WHMCS
-    * update hooks, e.g. mass update contacts are now possible
-* Advanced TransferSync
-    * delete registry provisioned contact handle after creating own handle
-    * apply nameservers
-* Advanced Sync
-    * change autorenewal status of domains
+* contact update hooks, e.g. as soon as a client changes his details, all domains mapped to that contact will be update as well
+* advanced transfersync cleanups (no dead contact handles, applies contact + ns as given)
-* Glue Records
+* glue records
     * creation + deletion
-    * mix with nameservers with glue-records
+    * mix host names with glue-records
+    * round-robin records for glue-records
+    * IPv6 glue-records
 * OTE integration (auto masks co.za with test zone)
-    * do testing before going live

 Requirements